Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Mathematical Theory and Algorithmic Implementation

 Given two probability measures $\nu$ and $\mu$ on $[0,1]$, a \emph{transport map} $T:[0,1]\to[0,1]$ from $\nu$ to $\mu$ is a map such that, for every interval $(a,b)\subset[0,1]$,

 where $T^{-1}(a,b)$ denotes the preimage of $(a,b)$ under $T$, i.e., the set of all numbers that $T$ maps to the interval $(a,b)$.
 One often uses the notation $\mu=\nu\circ T^{-1}$ in this situation.
 This means the following: If a random variable $X$ with values in $[0,1]$ is distributed according to $\nu$, then $T$ is a transport map from $\nu$ to $\mu$ if and only if the random variable $T(X)$ is distributed according to $\mu$.
-As an example on $\R$, consider the two normal distributions $\mathcal N(0,1)$ and $\mathcal N(1,2)$.
-Then $T:\R\to\R$, $T(x)=2x+1$, would be a transport map from $\mathcal N(0,1)$ to $\mathcal N(1,2)$.
+As an example on $\R$, consider the two normal distributions $\mathcal N(0,1)$ and $\mathcal N(1,4)$, represented by Gaussian bell functions with expectation 0 and variance 1, or with expectation 1 and variance 4, respectively.
+Then $T:\R\to\R$, $T(x)=2x+1$, would be a transport map from $\mathcal N(0,1)$ to $\mathcal N(1,4)$.
 However, there may be many transport maps: In this example, also $x\mapsto -2x+1$ would be a transport map.
-Among the many transport maps, one (or potentially several) may be \emph{optimal} in the following sense: \begin{definition}[Optimal transport map] Let $\nu, \mu$ be two absolutely probability measures on $[0,1]$ with finite variance.
+Among the many transport maps, one (or potentially several) may be \emph{optimal} in the following sense: \begin{definition}[Optimal transport map] Let $\nu, \mu$ be two absolutely probability measures on $[0,1]$.
 An \emph{optimal transport map} is a transport map between $\nu$ and $\mu$ that minimises the cost functional

 among all transport maps from $\nu$ to $\mu$. \end{definition} Under the stated assumptions on $\nu$ and $\mu$, ~\citet{brenier1987decomposition, brenier1991polar} ensures the existence and uniqueness\footnote{Uniqueness holds only $\nu$-almost everywhere; this means that the optimal transport map is not determined on any values outside the support of $\nu$.} of an optimal transport map.
 This allows to define the so-called quadratic \emph{Wasserstein distance} between $\nu$ and $\mu$, given by